-NORD gratefully acknowledges Kristina Bundra, Pharm.
-D, NORD Editorial Intern, and Cem Akin, MD, PhD, Associate Professor of Medicine, Harvard Medical School, Director, Mastocytosis Center, Brigham and Women's Hospital, for assistance in the preparation of this report.
+NORD gratefully acknowledges Gioconda Alyea, MD (FMG), MS, National Organization for Rare Disorders, Kristina Bundra, Pharm D, NORD Editorial Intern, and Cem Akin, MD, PhD, Professor of Medicine, University of Michigan, for assistance in the preparation of this report.

 Cutaneous mastocytosis

 The skin is the only site of involvement in cutaneous mastocytosis.
-Urticaria pigmentosa (also known as maculopapular cutaneous mastocytosis) lesions are small, brownish, flat or elevated spots that may be surrounded by reddened, itchy skin when scratched and is known as Darier’s sign.
-These lesions tend to be more apparent on areas of skin exposed to pressure or rubbing.
+Urticaria pigmentosa (also known as maculopapular cutaneous mastocytosis) lesions are small, brownish, flat or elevated spots that may be surrounded by reddened, itchy skin when scratched (Darierโs sign).
+These lesions tend to be more apparent on areas of skin exposed to pressure or rubbing in adult patients.
 When skin lesions begin during childhood, the skin tends to be the only affected organ.
-Blistering of the skin lesions is seen exclusively in children younger than four years of age.
+Blistering of skin lesions is seen exclusively in children younger than four years of age.

-Based on clinical appearance, prognosis, and disease course, cutaneous mastocytosis can be further categorized into the following: maculopapular cutaneous mastocytosis, mastocytoma, and diffuse cutaneous mastocytosis.
+Based on clinical appearance, prognosis, and disease course, cutaneous mastocytosis can be further categorized into the following: maculopapular cutaneous mastocytosis (MCPM), mastocytoma and diffuse cutaneous mastocytosis.
 Maculopapular cutaneous mastocytosis and mastocytoma are the most common forms, compared to diffuse cutaneous mastocytosis which is rarer.
-A mastocytoma is a single lesion that is usually found early in life and resolves spontaneously with age.
+CM is most often diagnosed within the neonatal period.
+MCPM lesions may occur on scalp, neck, trunk and extremities.
+A mastocytoma is a single lesion, or up to 3 individual lesions, that is usually found early in life and resolves spontaneously with age.
 Diffuse cutaneous mastocytosis (DCM) is seen in children and is the most severe form of cutaneous mastocytosis.
-The skin is diffusely thickened and discolored, generally without individual distinct lesions.
-Additional symptoms associated with DCM include itching, blistering, decreased blood pressure (hypotension), diarrhea, gastrointestinal bleeding, reddening of the skin (flushing), and anaphylactic shock.
+The skin is diffusely thickened and has a rough texture, generally without individual distinct lesions.
+Additional symptoms associated with DCM include itching, blistering, decreased blood pressure (hypotension), diarrhea, gastrointestinal bleeding, reddening of the skin (flushing) and anaphylactic shock.

 Indolent systemic mastocytosis

 Systemic mastocytosis is the main form of mastocytosis observed in adults whereas it is rarer in children.
-Systemic disease is defined by demonstration of pathologic accumulation of mast cells in a tissue other than skin (most commonly bone marrow).
-Indolent systemic mastocytosis is generally associated with low mast cell burden, and presence of mediator-related symptoms.
+Systemic disease is defined by pathologic accumulation of mast cells in a tissue other than skin (most commonly bone marrow).
+Indolent systemic mastocytosis is generally associated with low mast cell burden and presence of mediator-related symptoms.
 Most patients also have maculopapular skin lesions.
 Some patients may present with an enlarged liver or spleen and the gastrointestinal tract may also be affected.
-Life expectancy in ISM is comparable to general population with low risk of progression to a more advanced form.
+Life expectancy in ISM is comparable to the general population with low risk of progression (approximately 3-5%) to a more advanced form.

 Systemic smoldering mastocytosis

-This variant of systemic mastocytosis is characterized by high mast cell burden as evidenced by high level of tryptase (>200 ng/ml) and high degree of bone marrow involvement with mast cells (>30%), splenomegaly with or without mild abnormalities in production of other blood cells.
+This variant of systemic mastocytosis is characterized by high mast cell burden as evidenced by high level of tryptase (>200 ng/ml) and high degree of bone marrow involvement with mast cells (>30% in biopsy tissue), splenomegaly or hepatomegaly with or without mild abnormalities in production of other blood cells, without an overt hematologic disorder.
 Patients with SSM may have a higher likelihood of progressing to an advanced disease category below.

-Systemic mastocytosis with an associated clonal hematological non-mast cell lineage disease affects approximately one-fifth of all systemic mastocytosis cases.
-Myeloproliferative and myelodysplastic disorders are the most common diseases associated with this form and often patients do not display urticaria pigmentosa-like skin lesions.
+Systemic mastocytosis with an associated hematologic neoplasm affects approximately one-fifth of all patients with systemic mastocytosis.
+Myeloproliferative and myelodysplastic disorders are the most common diseases associated with this form and patients may lack urticaria pigmentosa-like skin lesions.

 Aggressive systemic mastocytosis